-Provided you have studied a course of at least 12 months in length, your Tier 4 visa should expire four months after your course completion date or six months for taught postgraduates only, studying from the 2018/19 academic year.
+Provided you have studied a course of at least 12 months in length, your Tier 4 visa should expire four months after your course completion date, or six months for taught postgraduates.

-During this four month period you can work full time provided you have finished your course, including handing in all outstanding course work and dissertations.
+During this four or six month period, you can work full time provided you have finished your course, including handing in all outstanding course work and dissertations.
 You are subject to the usual student employment restrictions, so you cannot be:

-At the end of the four months you must either leave the UK, or have applied for another visa.
+At the end of the four or six months, you must either leave the UK, or have applied for another visa.
 If you apply for a work visa (Tier 2), you may continue to work full time while the Home Office processes the application, subject to a Positive verification notice on an Employer Check.
 Your employer will carry out this check on your behalf.